quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Parallel-and-High-Performance-Computing/phpc_part35_10.3_Optimizing.md

 ---

 #### Memory Requirements for Unstructured Mesh
 Given the nature of unstructured meshes, additional data such as face, neighbor, and mapping arrays are required to maintain connectivity between cells.
-Each cell in a mesh might have multiple \(x\), \(y\), and \(z\) coordinates.
+Each cell in a mesh might have multiple $x $, $ y $, and$ z$ coordinates.

 The memory requirements include:
 - 128 × 8 byte double-precision values for each work group